 Collect and analyze data

-Evaluate your agents’ performance through metrics such as first contact resolution, average handle time, response time, etc. This will help you identify how each support agent is performing and areas for improvement.
+Track individual agents’ performance to identify strengths and weaknesses using agent-specific KPI such as average resolution time, etc. This helps you identify how each support agent is performing and areas to improve in.

 Recognize the top performers to encourage them to keep up the good work and motivate the rest of your team to deliver the best support.